Welcome to Gŵyl Crime Cymru Festival 2025!

 Fleur Hitchcock

-Fleur has worked as a shop assistant, a dinner lady and a curator.
-She works as a children’s bookseller, has two grown up children and she lives in the West Country.
+Fleur has worked as a stage manager, a shop assistant, a dinner lady and a curator.
+In addition to being a writer, she works as a children’s bookseller in the city of Bath.

 Sarah Bax Horton